What Is a Shellfish Allergy?

 - Make sure the epinephrine auto-injector is always on hand and that it is not expired.

-- Tell everyone who handles the food — from relatives to restaurant staff — that your child has a shellfish allergy.
+- Tell everyone who handles your food — from relatives to restaurant staff — that you have a shellfish allergy.

 - Stay away from steam tables or stovetops when shellfish is cooked (especially places where food is cooked on a communal grill, like hibachi restaurants).

-- Carry a personalized "chef card" for your child, which can be given to the kitchen staff.
-The card details your child's allergies for food preparers.
+- Carry a personalized "chef card," which can be given to the kitchen staff.
+The card details your allergies for food preparers.
 Food allergy websites provide printable chef card forms in many different languages.

 - Shellfish ingredients also might be used in some non-food products, like nutritional supplements, lip gloss, pet foods, and plant fertilizer.
 Talk to your doctor if you have questions about what is safe.